MarshTheBacca/Bond-Switch-Simulator/README.md

 `Weighted Decay` A float that dictates the rate of decay from the centre of the network if using the 'Weighted' bond selection process.
 Use a negative value to invert the preference for bonds near the edge.

 ### Monte Carlo Energy Search
-`Start Temperature (10^x)` The log of the starting temperature for the annealing process (no units)
+`Thermalisation Temperature (10^x)` The log of the starting temperature for the annealing process (no units)

-`End Temperature (10^x)` The log of the end temperature for the annealing process (no units)
+`Annealing Start Temperature (10^x)` The log of the end temperature for the annealing process (no units)

-`Temperature Increment (10^x)` The log of the temperature increment for the annealing process (no units)
+`Annealing End Temperature (10^x)` The log of the temperature increment for the annealing process (no units)

-`Thermalisation Temperature (10^x)` The log of the temperature for thermalisation (no units)
+`Themalisation Steps` The log of the temperature for thermalisation (no units)

-`Steps per Temperature` The number of steps per temperature increment during the anneaing process
+`Annealing Steps` The number of steps per temperature increment during the anneaing process

-`Thermalisation Steps` The number of steps for thermalisation

 ### Potential Model
 `Maximum Bond Length` The maximum bond length allowed for the final state of nodes involved in a switch (Bohr Radii)